HeyBanditoz/mchelper/README.md

 checked.
 If not, it will fail to start (for now.)
 It is required for the guild leave/join listener to function.

-## Listeners
-The bot also implements a set of a few Regex listeners, for making lives easier.
-This includes
-* $$TeX Math$$ - Parses text wrapped inside of the '$$'
-* https://reddit.app.link/foobar - Grabs a real reddit link from
-reddit.app.link.

 ## Configuration
 Should be mostly self-explanatory.
 On first run the bot will generate one for you.
 The bot expects a MariaDB database instance to be